Lingo4G or Lingo3G?

 Both Lingo4G and Lingo3G are suitable in this case.

-In case of Lingo3G, the easiest way to process your collection will be to index it in, for example, Apache Solr or Elasticsearch.
+In case of Lingo3G, the easiest way to process your collection would be to index it in, for example, Apache Solr or Elasticsearch.
 Then, depending on the architecture of your software, you would either fetch documents from your search engine and feed them to Lingo3G Java/C# API for clustering, or have your search results clustered directly inside the search engine through Solr or Elasticsearch plugins.

 I have a fast-growing collection of social conversations and I'd like to detect emerging topics in that data.
 Is Lingo4G or Lingo3G suitable for the task?